OriolAbril/gsoc2019_blog/notebooks/emcee_autocorrelation/emcee_autocorrelation_time.md

 Note: I am using `method="mean"` in ArviZ effective sample size because our goal is to estimate the effective sample size (and then from it the autocorrelation time), however, to assess MCMC convergence, methods `"bulk"` (default method for `az.ess`) and `"tail"` are recommended.

 ## What about shorter chains?
+In addition, there is also a section to test if it is possible to estimate the autocorrelation time modelling it as a parameter in a model.
+This models could be used in cases where it is not possible to run long simulations, so their autocorrelation time estimate cannot be trusted.

+Here too, the parametric models for autocorrelation are computed on emcee and ArviZ autocorrelation time estimates.

 ```python